pnbruckner/homeassistant-config/docs/light_store.md

 `light_store.switch_abc`, state: `off`
 `light_store.light_def`, state: `on`, attributes: `brightness: 128`
 ## Light attributes
-When saved, if a light entity has any of the following attributes they will be saved: brightness, and one of the following (in order of precedence): white_value, color_temp, hs_color.
+When saved, if a light entity has any of the following attributes they will be saved: brightness, effect, and one of the following (in order of precedence): white_value, color_temp, hs_color.

 Note that when turning on a light, if profile, color_name, rgb_color or xy_color are used, they will get converted to hs_color and that is what will be used.
 And when the state of the light is updated, although only hs_color is used internally, in addition to hs_color the light component will also add equivalent rgb_color and xy_color attributes to the light.